-As shown in Example VPN between two internal networks, the DFL-500 is designed to connect a telecommuter or small branch office network to the Internet.
-You can use DFL-500 IPSec virtual private networking to connect the branch office network to a main office network protected by a DFL product that supports more users, such as the DFL-300.
+As shown in Example VPN between two internal networks, you can use the DFL-1000 to connect a branch office to a main office.
+Both of these DFLs can be configured as IPSec VPN gateways to create the VPN that connects the branch office network to the main office network.

-You can also use the DFL-500 to connect to a network protected by a third-party VPN gateway that supports IPSec and Autokey IKE.
+You can also use the DFL-1000 to connect to a network protected by a third-party VPN gateway that supports IPSec and Autokey IKE.